hetida/hetida-designer/docs/user_guide/attached_metadata.md

 }
 ```

-This implies that the “metric” column of the data uses the entries of “external_id” to identify the metric and that this key’s values are unique in the metrics under “metrics” in the metadata.
+This implies that the "metric" column of the data uses the entries of "external_id" to identify the metric and that this key's values are unique in the metrics under "metrics" in the metadata.

 ### dataset_metadata structure

-We include the default values that each fiels should be considered to have if missing.
+We include the default values that each field should be considered to have if missing.

 ```yaml
     "dataset_metadata": {